 ININ 5575.
 SEQUENCING AND SCHEDULING OF RESOURCES.
 Three credit hours.
-Three hours of lecture and/or discussion per week.
-Prerequisite: ININ 4021 or authorization of the Director of the Department.
+Three hours of lecture per week.
+Prerequisites: ININ 4021 or ININ 4150 or authorization of the Director of the Department.

 Conceptual and practical aspects involved in the scheduling of resources.
-Examples and applications drawn from areas such as manpower, computer, and transportation.
+Examples and applications drawn from areas such manpower, computer, and transportation.

 ININ 5595.
-DESIGN AND MANAGEMENT OF SERVICE PROCESSES.
+DESIGN AND MANAGEMENT OF SERVICES PROCESSES.
 Three credit hours.
 Three hours of lecture per week.
-Prerequisites: (ININ 4009 and ININ 4039) or authorization of the Director of the Department.
+Prerequisites: ININ 4009 and (ININ 4039 or ININ 4155 or authorization of the Director of the Department).

-Industrial engineering techniques and models to design and manage the operations of service organizations or service processes in manufacturing enterprises.
+Industrial engineering techniques and models to design and manage the operations of service organizations or services processes in manufacturing enterprises.
 Development, evaluation, and implementation of alternative solutions to the operational problems of service organizations.
 Use of models and techniques in marketing, quality assurance and management, work measurement and design, operations research, production planning and control, engineering economics, human resources, management information systems, and facilities layout.